SabineMay/BeeTorrent/README.md

 Final project for CMSC417 implementing a BitTorrent client.

-Project begun on GitHub.
-Request access to https://github.com/SabineMay/cmsc417-BitTorrent/ if interested.
+Project begun and finished on Github, with intermediate work done in Gitlab.

 # 0. Quick start
 ## Environment setup and takedown